alejandrolechuga/evento.ts/README.md

 # evento.ts
-evento is just another simple event bus library written in TypoScript
+evento is just another simple event bus library written in TypeScript

 # Oh how do I install this ?